MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 | `Union{T, Missing}` | Yes      | No        |
 | `{T}`               | Yes      | Yes       |

-In DataKnots, query combinators can be automatically constructed from Julia functions.
+Though this inspection, query combinators can be automatically constructed from Julia functions.
 This lets us access Julia's rich statistical and data processing functions from our queries.

 ## Query Combinators